 In 2007, Leonard debuted her now very popular recital program, A Soirée for the 21st Century, which focuses on intimate music for intimate settings creating a unique connection between the audience and performer which is further enhanced by interesting conversation about the music as well as wine tasting, featuring vintages reflective of the program’s character.
 Additionally, she introduced the public to the unknown romantic Bohemian composer, Hans Seeling, whose previously unrecorded music will be featured on her next CD.

 Leonard has served on the faculties of the North Carolina School of the Arts, the Meadowmount School of Music and the Las Vegas Music Festival.
 She has performed at the Pacific Music Festival, Gilmore International, Caramoor, the East/West International Festival and is a member of the Palm Beach Chamber Players.
 Leonard can be heard on the Klavier, Centaur, and Summit labels and has been featured on Japan’s NHK television network.
 She currently serves on the piano faculty of the Lynn University Conservatory of Music, where she strives to help her students become versatile, well-rounded performers and teachers.
-She founded the Lynn University Collegiate Chapter of the Music Teachers National Association, to which she serves as faculty advisor.
+She founded the Lynn University Collegiate Chapter of the Music Teachers National Association, to which she serves as faculty adviser.
 A native of Washington, D.C., Leonard received her M.M. and B.M. from the Manhattan School of Music where she was the premiere recipient of both the Rubinstein and Balsam awards, two of the highest awards given.
 Her former teachers include Marc Silverman, Suzanne W. Guy, Eric Larsen, Isidore Cohen, Thomas Schumacher, Cynthia Phelps, David Geber and the Meadowmount Trio.

 - B.M., Manhattan School of Music